Nitric oxide synthase

 NOS isoforms catalyze other leak and side reactions, such as superoxide production at the expense of NADPH.
 As such, this stoichiometry is not generally observed, and reflects the three electrons supplied per NO by NADPH.

 Eukaryotic NOS isozymes are catalytically self-sufficient.
 The electron flow is: NADPH → FAD → FMN → heme → O_{2}.
 Tetrahydrobiopterin provides an additional electron during the catalytic cycle which is replaced during turnover.
 Zinc, though not a cofactor, also participates but as a structural element.
 NOSs are unique in that they use five cofactors and are the only known enzyme that binds flavin adenine dinucleotide (FAD), flavin mononucleotide (FMN), heme, tetrahydrobiopterin (BH_{4}) and calmodulin.

 The EC number 1.14.13.39 specifically refers to synthases with linked oxygenase and reductase domains, i.e. "catalytically self-sufficient" NO synthases.
-This kind of synthase is ound in eukaryotes and, through independent domain acquisition, Sorangium cellulosum.
+This kind of synthase is found in eukaryotes and, through independent domain acquisition, Sorangium cellulosum.
 Most bacteria and archaea have a version that only has an oxidase domain and depend on a partner protein; these are categorized as EC 1.14.14.47 "nitric-oxide synthase (flavodoxin)".
 All these enzymes' oxygenase domains share a common ancestor (see "oxygenase domain" infobox).